ch00226855/CMP168Summer2021/Week2Day4_review_project.md

 Add to the class `Dog`:

 - \- **numDogs** : int       0 		// static controlled variable initial value = 0
-- \- dogNumber: int		// controlled variable dependent upon numDogs
+- \- dogID: int		// controlled variable dependent upon numDogs

 - \+ **getNumDogs()** : int		// static method
-- \+ getDogNumber() : int
+- \+ getDogID() : int

-Update the default constructor for the Dog class, so that it increments the numDogs then assigns the value to dogNumber
+Update the default constructor for the Dog class, so that it increments the `numDogs` then assigns the value to `dogID`

-Do not create mutator methods for either numDogs or dogNumber so that they cannot be modified outside the class.
+Do not create mutator methods for either `numDogs` or `dogID` so that they cannot be modified outside the class.

 ### Exercise 5: Create subclss `ShowDog`

 Create a class ShowDog that extends Dog
 - \- numTrophies : int		//default value is 0
-- \- bestFeature : String		//default value is “unknown”

 - \+ ShowDog() 		//default ShowDog name is “Show Dog Doe” //remember to always call the parent constructor
 - \+ ShowDog(String name)
-- \+ ShowDog(int numTrophies, String bestFeature) 	//
-- \+ ShowDog(String name, double wt,double ht, boolean isVac, int age, int numTrophies, String bestFeature)
+- \+ ShowDog(String name, double wt,double ht, boolean isVac, int age, String bestFeature)

 - \+ getNumTrophies() : int
-- \+ getBestFeature() : String
 - \+ setNumTrophies(int numTrophies) : void
-- \+ setBestFeature(String bestFeature) : void
 - \+ addTrophy() : void		//increment numTrophies by 1

-- \+ isValid(int val) : boolean	//values >=0 are valid
+- \- isValid(int val) : boolean	//values >=0 are valid

 - \+ toString() : String		// super.toString() + "\nShowDog: numTrophies=" + numTrophies + ", bestFeature=" + bestFeature"
 - \+ equals(Object o) : boolean